Electrode-iOS/ELLocation/README.md

 let request = LocationUpdateRequest(accuracy: .Good, updateFrequency: .ChangesOnly, ...)
 ```

-Combining `accuracy: .Coarse` with `updateFrequency: .ChangesOnly` yields the lowest battery usage, at the expense of less accurate location data.
+Combining `accuracy: .Coarse` with `updateFrequency: .ChangesOnly`, along with `requestAuthorization(.Always)` yields the lowest battery usage, at the expense of less accurate location data and infrequent updates.

 ## Contributions